-Recently I was invited in as a keynote speaker for Health Science Authority (HSA) to speak about how they could build trust with the public.
-With over 250 people in their auditorium, I approached it from a perspective that organizational trust starts from building individual trust level.
+I was invited in as a keynote speaker for Health Science Authority (HSA) to speak about how they could build trust with the public.
+With over 250 people in their auditorium, I approached it from the perspective that organizational trust starts from building individual trust levels.

 I see trust on two levels, the first is the individual level and the second on the organizational level.
 You see, you can’t focus squarely on the organizational level without first looking at the individual level.

-For trust to be built on the individual level, you have to ensure that your personal character is flawless.
+To build trust on the individual level, you have to ensure that your personal character is congruent or integral.

 The more congruent a person is with what they believe, say and do; the more people will trust them.
-The truth is that a lot of us has difficulty with being congruent.
+The truth is that a lot of us has difficulty with being congruent or integral.

 We can have honest intent, but if it is not backed up by actions, people will slowly lose their confidence in us.
 Whether it is just pure carelessness or just forgetfulness, everyone has to ensure that the words that we use are constantly adhered to.